 12-6-3.1 THROUGH STREETS DESIGNATED

-A. The administrator, upon traffic and engineering study and investigation, may designate which streets shall be through streets .
+A. The administrator, upon traffic and engineering study and investigation, may designate which streets shall be through streets and erect stop signs or yield signs at specified entrances thereto or may designate any intersection as a stop intersection or as a yield intersection and erect stop signs or yield signs at one or more entrances to the intersection.
+(66-7-345 NMSA 1978)

 B. A schedule of the through streets shall be prepared by the administrator with copies furnished to the police department, municipal clerk, municipal judge and municipal attorney. (*)